Powder coating lead bullets – dry tumble (DT) method

 Open the lid and check the coverage.
 If you see there is no powder left at the bottom, and the coverage is not good enough, add a bit more powder and repeat swirling and shaking.

 Pick up bullets one at a time with tweezers or nitrile glove.
 Tap tweezers/pliers on container edge if necessary to shake off excess powder back into the container.
-Sometimes I also blow excess powder with my breath.
+You can also blow excess powder with breath.

 Put bullets on tray lined with non stick foil/parchment paper (will last many cycles).
 Some people successfully use silicone mats for baking.